Adamocho/OverTheWire-Wargames/Bandit/Walkthrough.md

 ---
 > kfBf3eYk5BPBRzwjqutbbfE887SVc5Yd
 ```
-Here we see clearly see that the new password have only one line changed, for which we were looking for.
+Here we see clearly see that the new password has only one line changed, for which we were looking for.

-So then the password is `kfBf3eYk5BPBRzwjqutbbfE887SVc5Yd`
+So, the password is `kfBf3eYk5BPBRzwjqutbbfE887SVc5Yd`

 ### Level 18 => 19